Celebrating 10 Years!

 December 27, 2012 - 83 words - 1 mins

 Web Developer Admits: Objective-C > HTML5 "It felt like hammering nails into in a wonky floorboard.
 We fixed one problem and another would pop up.
 We probably spent over 80% of our time fixing weird side-effect glitches and making our code work within PhoneGap correctly.
-But eventually we fe… read more
+But eventually we felt it… read more

 Down with NSLog